Dataset From Files#

 There are many other transformations available in TorchVision.
 This example provides a visual illustration of several transformations.
 For the complete list of transformations, please refer to the documentation.

-Splitting the Dataset#
+Splitting the dataset#

-The cats-vs-dogs dataset is not divided into training and test sets.
-We need to split it ourselves.
 There are several ways to split a dataset in PyTorch.

 • Use the function random_split to randomly split the dataset into non-overlapping subsets.